Instruments and Builds

 The Baxter 100 - My DIY Modular Synth

-The Baxter 100 is my ongoing DIY synthesiser project – a modular system built from scratch using CMOS logic chips and a lot of trial, error, and curiosity.
+The Baxter 100 is my ongoing DIY synthesiser project – a modular system built from scratch using CMOS logic chips and a bit of curiosity.

 Read more